-Students who withdraw from all classes on or after the start of the semester will be subject to a pro-rata tuition charge.
-They will owe a percentage of their fees corresponding to the last date of recorded attendance in their class.
+Students who withdraw from the College, with written notice, after the start of the semester will be subject to a pro-rata tuition charge; including students who are dismissed after 14 consecutive calendar days of absences from the last date of attendance.
+They will owe a percentage of their tuition corresponding to the last day of recorded attendance.
 A prorated refund from the first day of instruction, up to the 60th percent point in the academic period, will be applied to students who withdraw from Cogswell College.
-For example, the 60th percentile point will be equivalent to a 40% refund of tuition charges
+For example, the 60th percentile point will be equivalent to a 40% refund of tuition charges.